Prince Hall Freemasonry: Premier Grand Lodge of England

-Unable to create a charter, they applied to the Premier Grand Lodge of England.
-The Grand Master of the Premier Grand Lodge of England, H. R. H. The Duke of Cumberland, issued a charter for African Lodge No. 459 September 29, 1784, later renamed African Lodge No. 1.
+The African Americans applied to the Premier Grand Lodge of England, and their Grand Master, H. R. H. The Duke of Cumberland, issued a charter for African Lodge No. 459 September 29, 1784, later renamed African Lodge No. 1.
 The lodge was the country's first African Masonic lodge.

-Six years later, on March 22, 1797 Prince Hall organized a lodge in Philadelphia, called African Lodge #459, under Prince Hall's Charter.
-They later received their own charter.
-On June 25, 1797 he organized African Lodge (later known as Hiram Lodge #3) at Providence, Rhode Island.
+Six years later, on March 22, 1797, Prince Hall organized a lodge in Philadelphia, called African Lodge #459, under Prince Hall's Charter.
+They later received their charter.
+On June 25, 1797, he organized African Lodge (later known as Hiram Lodge #3) at Providence, Rhode Island.

-Author and historian James Sidbury said "Prince Hall and those who joined him to found Boston's African Masonic Lodge built a fundamentally new "African" movement on a preexisting institutional foundation.
-Within that movement they asserted emotional, mythical, and genealogical links to the continent of Africa and its peoples.
+Author and historian James Sidbury stated:Prince Hall and those who joined him to found Boston's African Masonic Lodge built a fundamentally new "African" movement on a preexisting institutional foundation.
+Within that movement, they asserted emotional, mythical, and genealogical links to the continent of Africa and its peoples.

 In 1788 John Marrant became the chaplain of the African Masonic Lodge.

 The lodge met in the "Golden Fleece," located near Boston Harbor, during the 1780s and 1790s.
 They later met at Kirby Street Temple in Boston.

 Intervisitation attainment

-By 1797 there were at least thirty-four members in the Boston black lodge, but still the lodge was overlooked by white Boston Masons.
+By 1797 there were at least 34 members in the Boston black lodge, but still the lodge was overlooked by white Boston Masons.
 Integration with the American white Masons was not imminent.
-Since they were unable to attain integration, the blacks concentrated on recognition from white Masons that, because black Masonry descending from Prince Hall of Massachusetts had received its charter from the English Grand Lodge, it was legitimate and not "clandestine", and was entitled to all Masonic rights, such as intervisitation between black and white lodges, without prejudice.
+Since they were unable to attain integration, the blacks concentrated on recognition from white Masons that, because black Masonry descending from Prince Hall of Massachusetts had received its charter from the English Grand Lodge, it was legitimate and not "clandestine," and was entitled to all Masonic rights, such as intervisitation between black and white lodges, without prejudice.
 Many Grand Masters hoped that ultimately recognition would lead to integration, but they knew it would be a long time before that happened.

 African Grand Lodge

 After the death of Prince Hall, on December 4, 1807, the brethren were eager to form a Grand Lodge.
-On June 24, 1808 they organized African Grand Lodge with the lodges from Philadelphia, Providence and Boston, which was later renamed the Prince Hall Grand Lodge, in his honor.
+On June 24, 1808, they organized the African Grand Lodge with lodges from Philadelphia, Providence, and Boston.
+The latter was later renamed the Prince Hall Grand Lodge, in his honor.

 The Lodge was struck from the rolls after the 1813 merger of the Antients and the Moderns (two rival Grand Lodges of England), along with many other Lodges.
-"At the amalgamation of the two Registers after the Union of the two Grand Lodges in England in 1813, African Lodge (and many others at home and abroad) was omitted from the register, there having been no contact for many years.
-African Lodge was, however, not formally erased."
+African Lodge (and many others) was omitted from the register, due to the lack of recent contact, but it was not formally erased.